 Almost immediately, the response team arrived and began to act.
 They cut off the electrical line responsible for the fire, and quickly rescued family members still inside the burning building.
 Next, they fetched water to control the flames, and began to use first aid kits to administer treatment to the wounded.
 Finally, the team contacted the provincial director of the Afghanistan National Disaster Management Authority to request essential supplies for the affected families.

 Fires like this one are not uncommon in eastern Afghanistan.
-Particularly in the cold winter months, members of mountain villages like Kandi use open fires to keep warm, which can cause their timber houses to catch fire.
+Particularly in the cold winter months, members of mountain villages use open fires to keep warm, which can cause their timber houses to catch fire.
 This is one reason International Medical Corps’ Emergency Preparedness and Response Program is so vital in this area.
 We teach community members how to prepare for and respond quickly to natural disasters and other emergency situations.
 International Medical Corps is also seeing success from its Emergency Preparedness and Response Program in another province of eastern Afghanistan – Nuristan.